erichgess/erichgess.github.io/content/posts/2021/08/30/braid-error-handling.md

 1. What error type design pattern fits best with my style?
 1. What do I want to include in the error information?
 1. How will error handling influence the code around it?
+1. The support functions and syntactic sugar that Rust provides to help with error handling.
+(e.g. the `?` operator will implicitly call `into` to convert an error from the call site to the surrounding functions error type).

 I now have an answer to the first question.
 I can create an enum that covers the different classes of errors that will happen in my code.
 Each submodule represents a key domain within